evanx/refetcher/README.md

 Clear we give retries a lesser priority than new requests, and ensure they are somewhat delayed i.e. to retry "later."

 Note that it is possible that the failed request will expire in the meantime.
-Therefore persistent retries may require intervention by your application e.g. to push them into `:req:q` again.
+Therefore persistent retries may require intervention by your application e.g. to push a failed request `id` into `:req:q` again.

 After popping a request `id` then the service will retrieve the `url` from the hashes for this `id`
 ```javascript